 Distillers are another form of water treatment that use air and heat to get rid of contaminants and bacteria in the water.
 The heat is used in a boiling process to kill microorganisms of all types.
 This form of water treatment is more expensive than a Reverse Osmosis system due to the process requiring electricity to generate heat.

 Ion exchange filters consist of resin beads that are chemically charged to exchange ions with salts containing chloride.
 This solution particularly removes chloride by the process of absorption onto the resin beads.
-Chloride can be easily removed and used for the application of industrial wastewater or irrigation.
+The removal of chloride from water can easily be delivered and used for the application of industrial wastewater or irrigation.
 A benefit to this system is that it does not require frequent backwashing cycles.

 - Containerized Double Pass SWRO 16,000 GPD - Bahamas